pitrock2000/TravelPal/README.md

 Option 1.
 SSH access - copy install.sh file and config folder to any place in Mzd system.
 Add exec rights and run.
 Option 2.
 Pendrive access - copy install.sh file and config folder to empty 8-16 GB pendrive.
 In addition copy files from pendrv folder to pendrive.
 Insert pendrive and wait.
-For both options installation process will be presented on the screen in several steps.
-Additionally tpinstall.log file will be created on source folder.
+For both options installation process is presented on the screen in several steps.
+Additionally tpinstall.log file is created on source folder.

 User's guide.